asonnleitner/ide-version-validation/README.md

-# The script resets JetBrains products trial period but keeps settings, logs and cache
+# The script checks IDE version, and keeps settings, logs and cache

 Supports: Intellij IDEA, WebStorm, DataGrip, PhpStorm, CLion, PyCharm, RubyMine, GoLand and Rider

-Please use it in study purpose only

 ## Usage
-### Manually

 - Close all JetBrains applications
 - For first time only:
 ```shell script